awisemanapple/appledata/README.md

 **What was the creation process?**

-The building information was developed using high resolution satellite imagery along with sensors from low altitude aerial imagery.
+The building information was developed with sensors from low altitude aerial imagery.
 Due to the process in which the heights were calculated, the height value is an estimate and not an absolute measure of building height.

 **When was the data captured?**